avidofood/vue-instagram-cropper/README.md

 This is important if you have still CORS issues.
 But remember the browser is not caching images anymore.

+- `prevent-white-space` (default: `false`)

+Prevents revealing background white space when moving or zooming the image.

 ## Events

 - `init`: Initialized